-Workplace perks are a massively beneficial addition to businesses and, if chosen and executed correctly, it can help retain employees, attract new employees, make you an employer of choice and boost morale and productivity – especially if perks are awarded in return for strong performance.
+Workplace perks are a massively beneficial addition to businesses and, if chosen and executed correctly, can help retain employees, attract new employees, make you an employer of choice and boost morale and productivity – especially if perks are awarded in return for strong performance.

 But how do you know which perks will have the best impact and which are just throwing money down the drain?